pi-or-tau/ArduiNote-An-Intel-Galileo-Music-Player/README.md

 The frequencies for the songs come from a python program written which converts .MIDI files to frequencies and durations of these frequencies.
 These .MIDI files are not owned by me and are obtained through:  http://musescore.com

+(Please download the .rtf instead of viewing it online, because GitHub cannot open these kinds of files.)